BBC-Esq/Georgia_Caselaw_Viewer/README.md

 3. **Start the local server** — In LMStudio, go to the "Local Server" tab and click "Start Server."
 By default, it runs on `http://localhost:1234`.
 4. **Configure Caselaw Viewer** — In *File → Settings*, select "LMStudio" as your provider and ensure the server URL matches your LMStudio configuration.

-**Note:** Local models may produce slower or lower-quality results compared to OpenAI, depending on your hardware and the model you choose.

 ---

 ## 🎨 Interface